 Your Trial in French

-To better meet the needs of all British Columbians, the Ministry of Justice provides French-language services throughout the province for trials resulting from any criminal offence.
+To better meet the needs of all British Columbians, the Ministry of Attorney General provides French-language services throughout the province for trials resulting from any criminal offence.

 French-Language Services Available in Court